Kintyre/ksconf/docs/source/dyn/cli.rst

                             add' or 'git rm' commands from being run, pick the 'nochange' mode.
       --no-edit             Tell git to skip opening your editor on commit.
-By default you will be prompted to review/edit the commit message.
+By default, you will be prompted to review/edit the commit message.
 (Git Tip: Delete the content of the default message to abort the commit.)
       --git-commit-args GIT_COMMIT_ARGS, -G GIT_COMMIT_ARGS
                             Extra arguments to pass to 'git'